patrickmartinNS/projects/README.md

-*Branches*
+*branches*

-Each branch is a different problem.
-Most, if not all of them, are LeetCode problems.
+each branch is a different project
-The main branch is empty.